Wander Franco Player Props: Rays vs. Pirates

 Wander Franco At The Plate

-- Among qualifying batters in baseball, his batting average ranks 29th, his on-base percentage ranks 43rd, and he is 24th in the league in slugging.
+- He ranks 28th in batting average, 43rd in on base percentage, and 24th in slugging among qualifying batters in MLB play.

-- In 70.4% of his games this season (19 of 27), Franco has picked up at least one hit, and in nine of those games (33.3%) he recorded multiple hits.
+- In 71.4% of his 28 games this season, Franco has picked up at least one hit.
+He's also had nine multi-hit games.

+- He has homered in five games this year (17.9%), leaving the park in 4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.